 Segmenting your contacts using lists, tags, and properties is a fantastic way to deliver the most personalized customer experience.
 But it's also a key ingredient for effective integrations.

-With an iPaaS (Integration Platform as a Service) solution like PieSync, you can create customized workflows and sync data based on specific conditions.
+With an integration solution for different types of operations, you can create customized workflows and sync data based on specific conditions.
 That way, you maintain the segmentation of your database across tools.
 These specific conditions could be configured according to If-this-then-that rules.
 For instance:

 If the contact stops being a customer, you can automatically reflect that in your email marketing app, remove the 'Customer' tag, and no longer send relevant communications.